-Ah, Amazon.
-It seems like it’s taken over the globe.
-We can get virtually anything we want with two day Prime shipping.
-But, wait, what about Prime Now.
-Yes, let’s ensure I get my vegan cookbook in under two hours.
-Talk about extreme, but talk about effective.
-Amazon has us by the ‘you-know-what’ and we as consumers can’t get enough.
+Ah, Amazon – it seems like it’s taken over the globe.
+We can get virtually anything we want with two-day Prime shipping and Prime Now, and we as consumers can’t get enough.

-The good news is, we can use that devotion and loyalty to our advantage.
+The good news is that we can use that devotion and loyalty to our advantage.
 Since Amazon knows what people are buying and how they’re doing it, why aren’t you advertising on Amazon to get more eyes on your products?
-You may already be all over Google Paid Search, Facebook, and Instagram and there’s no better time to break into one of the largest remaining online ad networks.
+You may already be all over Google Paid Search, Facebook, and Instagram, but there’s no better time to break into one of the largest remaining online ad networks.

 What Are Amazon Ads?

-When you type in a keyword in the Amazon Search box you’re presented with products related to your search.
-By the way, this is where 80% of customers shop, on the first page of the results.
-Only 20% make it past page 1.
-Now back to that search page, any products you see with the words “Sponsored” written by them are considered Amazon ads.
+When you type a keyword in the Amazon Search box, you’re presented with products related to your search.
+This is where 70% of customers shop – on the first page of the results.
+Any products you see with the words “sponsored” written by them are considered Amazon ads.
 Some will be inline with your search results and some will be on the top of your search results.
 We’ll get to the different types of ads later.

-Advertisers who want to gain more visibility to their products on Amazon can pay for these positions by bidding on specific keywords related to their product.
-This will lead to higher visibility in the Amazon SERPs.
-The benefit to the advertiser is that they will only be charged when a shopper clicks on their ad.
-This is why the Amazon Advertising platform draws many comparisons to Google AdWords.
+Advertisers who want to gain more visibility on Amazon can pay for these positions by bidding on specific keywords related to their product.
+The benefit to the advertiser is that they will only be charged when a shopper clicks on their ad – similar to Google AdWords.

 Amazon ads can also appear on individual detail pages (product pages).
-For example, when looking at the sunglasses below, you can see an ad for two-pack of sunglasses right below.
+For example, when looking at the baby wipes product below, you can see an ad for baby diapers.

 As you scroll down the page, you’ll find even more ads!